PD-1 and PD-L1 inhibitors

 Micrograph showing a PD-L1 positive lung adenocarcinoma.

 Positive immunostaining can predict response to the treatment.

-PD-1 inhibitors and PD-L1 inhibitors are a group of checkpoint inhibitor anticancer drugs that block the activity of PD-1 and PDL1 immune checkpoint proteins present on the surface of cells.
+PD-1 inhibitors and PD-L1 inhibitors are a group of checkpoint inhibitor anticancer drugs that block the activity of PD-1 and PD-L1 immune checkpoint proteins present on the surface of cells.
 Immune checkpoint inhibitors are emerging as a front-line treatment for several types of cancer.

 PD-1 and PD-L1 inhibitors act to inhibit the association of the programmed death-ligand 1 (PD-L1) with its receptor, programmed cell death protein 1 (PD-1).
 The interaction of these cell surface proteins is involved in the suppression of the immune system and occurs following infection to limit the killing of bystander host cells and prevent autoimmune disease.
 This immune checkpoint is also active in pregnancy, following tissue allografts, and in different types of cancer.